 For self-confessed sneaker geek Anand Ahuja, footwear is not merely an accessory, it is a subject to be studied.
-Be it the technique behind soles, the design, or colourways, Ahuja, owner of the multi-brand sneaker store VegNonVeg, which he opened in 2016, takes his love for sneakers to the next level by studying every minutia involved in their creation.
+Be it the technique behind soles, the design, or colourways, Ahuja, owner of the multi-brand sneaker store VegNonVeg, takes his love for sneakers to the next level by studying every minutia involved in their creation.

 On his love for sneakers